Mixed-Precision Federated Learning via Multi-Precision Over-The-Air Aggregation: Abstract

 \section{Abstract}

-Over-the-Air Federated Learning (OTA-FL) has been extensively investigated as a privacy-preserving distributed learning mechanism.
-Realistic systems will see FL clients with diverse size, weight, and power configurations.
+Over-the-Air Federated Learning (OTA-FL) is a privacy-preserving distributed learning mechanism, by aggregating updates in the electromagnetic channel rather than at the server.
 A critical research gap in existing OTA-FL research is the assumption of homogeneous client computational bit precision.
-Indeed, many clients may exploit approximate computing (AxC) where bit precisions are adjusted for energy and computational efficiency.
-The dynamic distribution of bit precision updates amongst FL clients poses an open challenge for OTA-FL, as is is incompatible in the wireless modulation superposition space.

-Here, we propose an AxC-based OTA-FL framework of clients with multiple precisions, demonstrating the following innovations: (i) optimize the quantization-performance trade-off for both server and clients within the constraints of varying edge computing capabilities and learning accuracy requirements, and (ii) develop heterogeneous gradient resolution OTA-FL modulation schemes to ensure compatibility with physical layer OTA aggregation.
-Our findings indicate that we can design modulation schemes that enable AxC based OTA-FL, which can achieve 50\% faster and smoother server convergence and a performance enhancement for the lowest precision clients compared to a homogeneous precision approach.
-This demonstrates the great potential of our AxC-based OTA-FL approach in heterogeneous edge computing environments.
+While in real world application, clients with varying hardware resources may exploit approximate computing (AxC) to operate at different bit precisions optimized for energy and computational efficiency.
+Model updates with varying precisions among clients present a significant challenge for OTA-FL, as they are incompatible with the wireless modulation superposition process.
+Here, we propose an mixed-precision OTA-FL framework of clients with multiple bit precisions, demonstrating the following innovations: (i) the superior trade-off for both server and clients within the constraints of varying edge computing capabilities, energy efficiency, and learning accuracy requirements compared to homogeneous client bit precision, and (ii) a multi-precision gradient modulation scheme to ensure compatibility with OTA aggregation and eliminate the overheads of precision conversion.
+Through case study with real world data, we validate our modulation scheme that enables AxC based mixed-precision OTA-FL.
+In comparison to homogeneous standard precision of 32-bit and 16-bit, our framework presents more than 10\% in 4-bit ultra low precision client performance and over 65\%and 13\% of energy savings respectively.
+This demonstrates the great potential of our mixed-precision OTA-FL approach in heterogeneous edge computing environments.